mjua1467/phpscripttask/README.md

 - dbHelper: Related to db actions, such as connection, create and insert

 # Run
-At the first, please change the following variables for yours.
+At the first, please change the following default variables for yours.
 ```
-$_database: default database
+$_database: default database, which is test. there are no option for the database, so you must change it to run it in your database
-$_u: default user
+$_u: default user, otherwise, you shoud use -u option, for your database
-$_h: default host
+$_h: default host, otherwise, you shoud use -h option, for your database
-$_p: default password
+$_p: default password, otherwise, you shoud use -p option, for your database
 ```

-It can run it with and without options.
+It can be run with / without options.
 If run it without options, it will use default db info and file to run, which will be same as -file [csv file name]